 If raising awareness of these triggers and behaviours in this December issue can lead to one person identifying and helping another, who may be experiencing any of the above, then together we have done a good deed, we may even have saved a life!

-To find out how you can safely address domestic abuse in the workplace sign up to the on-line introductory training on 19th January 2024 HERE:
+To find out how you can safely address domestic abuse in the workplace, email julie@safespaceconsultancy.org to find out the training dates for 2025 or to book a group training seminar for your team.

 ©2024 Safe Space Consultancy